 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows.

-b) Current and non-current classification

-The asset or liability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle.
-In the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 months.
-Inventories held for trading are classified as current or non-current based on the Shire's intentions to release for sale.
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flo b) Current and non-current classification The asset or liability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle, in the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 months levelaries held for trading one classified as current even if not expected to be settled within the next 12 months. months, inventories held for trading are classified as current or non-current based on the Shire's intentions to release for sale.

-c) Rounding off figures

-All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars.

-d) Comparative figures
+c) Rounding off figures All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
+Amounts are presented in Australian Dollars d) Comparative figures e) Budget comparative figures